Arrangements of hypersurfaces and Bestvina-Brady groups: A geometric construction

 The restriction $f=f_{\mathbf{n}}: E \rightarrow \C_{m'+1}^*$ is a locally trivial fibration.
-For generic values, $m=m'$ as stated in Proposition~\ref{prop-strat}.
-For non-generic values of the $\a_{i,j}$'s the bifurcation set could very well have smaller cardinality than~$m$.
+For the generic values of Proposition~\ref{prop-strat} we have $m=m'$.
+For non-generic values of the $\a_{i,j}$'s the cardinal of the bifurcation set could very well be smaller than~$m$.

 For example the map $f=f_{3,\dots, 3}: (\C^*\setminus{\{\pm1\}})^{r+1} \rightarrow \C^*$ will have $\L_f=\{\pm 1\}$, thus $m'=2<2^{r+1}=m$.
 More generally, one may take the set of $\{\a_{i,j}\}_{1\le j<n_i}$ to consist of the subgroup $\mu_{n_i-1}$ of roots of unity of order $n_i-1$ in $\C^*$. \end{rem}